 CU Boulder students may request that directory information be withheld from public release by contacting the Office of the Registrar, Regent Administrative Center 101, 20 UCB, Boulder, CO 80309.
-The Office of the Registrar can be contacted by telephone at (303)-492-6970.
+The Office of the Registrar may also be contacted via telephone at (303)-492-6970.
 More information on student privacy is located on the Family Educational Rights and Privacy Act (FERPA) webpage.